italobbarros/italobbarros/README.md

 ### Hello World! 🤞🎮

-- ⚙  I’m a Electronic Engineer and a maker
+- ⚙  I’m a Electronic Engineer, maker and backend developer
-- 🔭 I’m currently working on embedded system using C/C++ and Python
+- 🔭 I’m currently working on backend using Python and Go
-- 📚 I'm learning Rust.

 <div align ="center">